camdenboren/alc-calc/README.md

 ![Static Badge](https://img.shields.io/badge/Powered_by_Nix-grey?logo=nixOS&logoColor=white&logoSize=auto&style=for-the-badge)
 [![built with garnix](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fgarnix.io%2Fapi%2Fbadges%2Fcamdenboren%2Falc-calc%3Fbranch%3Dmain&style=for-the-badge&color=grey&labelColor=grey)](https://garnix.io/repo/camdenboren/alc-calc)

-This is a VERY early stage Rust rewrite of my first side project: [Alcohol_Weight_Calculator]
+alc-calc is a GUI calculator for measuring alcoholic beverages by weight, not volume

+This project is under active development and has not yet been released, but it's usable in its current form. **Expect behavioral changes**

 ## Motivation

 Weight-based measurement is growing in popularity for many in the kitchen, so why not apply this improved accuracy and consistency to making drinks?

-The original project is a dead-simple Python CLI for quickly calculating the weight of ingredients in an alcoholic beverage.
+The original project ([Alcohol_Weight_Calculator]) is a dead-simple Python CLI for quickly calculating the weight of ingredients in an alcoholic beverage.
 It has served me well, but it has notable limitations

 - No input validation (shameful, I know)
 - Inability to add non-alcoholic ingredients